-A police report can serve as an official record and can be used during a trial or settlement.
+A police crash report can serve as an official record and can be used during a trial or settlement.
 Evidence gathered at the scene of an accident may become invaluable later on in a trial.
 The DMV website states that any accident “in which an injury, death, or property damage of $500 or more occur mean you must contact law enforcement right away.”
-This means that you may actually be breaking the law if you do not call 911 after an accident.
+This means that you may actually be breaking the law if you do not call 911 after a Kansas City car accident.

 Failure to Gather Evidence

 Pictures taken from your cell phone may be used as evidence later on in a trial.
 Gathering information from witnesses and others involved in the accident may make or break your case.
 Collecting a policy number and a point of contact from other drivers involved in the accident may help to minimize the risk of a hit-and-run.
 You may also want to have a plan in place so that you can gather the following information:

 An imaginary timer starts the moment that you are involved in a car crash.
 Not only do you have a limited amount of time to gather information and evidence from the scene of the accident, you also have a limited amount of time to contact and hire experienced car accident lawyers.
 Waiting to contact a professional attorney can give the other party involved more time to get a case put together, which may impact your compensation from the Kansas City car accident.